annavolkova1/iknito/grav/user/plugins/error/README.md

 `error` is a [Grav](http://github.com/getgrav/grav) Plugin and allows to redirect errors to nice output pages.

-This plugin is included in any package distributed that contains Grav.
+This plugin is required and you'll find it in any package distributed that contains Grav.
 If you decide to clone Grav from GitHub you will most likely want to install this.

 # Installation